sercrod/sercrod/docs/reference/websocket.md

 ## Parameter changes and multiple hosts

 - Re-evaluating `*websocket` with a new URL or configuration closes the previous connection and opens a new one, updating state fields accordingly.
-- Multiple Nablla hosts can maintain independent sockets.
+- Multiple Sercrod hosts can maintain independent sockets.
 State is not shared across hosts.

 ---

 ## Error handling

-- Errors set `$ws_error` and dispatch `nablla-ws-error`.
+- Errors set `$ws_error` and dispatch `sercrod-ws-error`.
 - After an error or close, state fields reflect the last known values. `$ws_ready` becomes `false`.
 - Sending while not ready has no effect or logs a warning.